The Purpose of the Occupational Health and Safety Amendment Bill 2020

 - Aircraft as indicated in Section 2 of the Civil Aviation Act, 2009 (Act 13 of 2009).

 - Any nuclear installation as per the Nuclear Act, 1993 (Act 131 of 1993).

 How does SafetyWallet support its subscribers with changes such as these?

-SafetyWallet is committed towards ensuring that its subscribers are supported in every facet of changes that will take effect in the workplace.
-With the Occupational Health and Safety Amendment Bill 2020 taking effect, it is imperative for these changes to be communicated thoroughly across all industries in South Africa.
+SafetyWallet is committed to ensuring that its subscribers are supported in every facet of changes that will take effect in the workplace.
+With the Occupational Health and Safety Amendment Bill 2020 taking effect, these changes must be communicated thoroughly across all industries in South Africa.

 - Subscriber Advertising

 SafetyWallet provides its subscribers with the necessary tools and information to ensure that the Occupational Health and Safety Systems and Plan implemented remain current.